 A value describing the intended display orientation for an image.

-Orientation values are commonly found in image metadata, and specifying image orientation correctly can be important both for displaying the image and for certain kinds of image processing.
+0,0) and the directions of the coordinate axes relative to the intended display orientation of the image.
+Orientation values are commonly found in image metadata, and specifying image orientation correctly can be important both for displaying the image and for certain image processing tasks such as face recognition.

 For example, the pixel data for an image captured by an iOS device camera is encoded in the camera sensor's native landscape orientation.
 When the user captures a photo while holding the device in portrait orientation, iOS writes an orientation value of